Please join us as we discover how God Uses Everyday Things, Even a Pool Table, To Teach Us About Him.

 No other man before or after Jesus has been able to perform all of these miracles.
 Only the creator of mankind and the world could so that we must conclude that Jesus is the promised Messiah.

-"JESUS IS MESSIAH" STUDY QUESTIONS:
+"JESUS IS MESSIAH"

 How should miracles affect our response and attitude toward God?